atharva753/multi-agent-researcher/README.md

 ```
 # 🧠 Multi-Agent Researcher

 An intelligent, modular **Multi-Agent AI Assistant** that performs deep research on user queries using large language models (LLMs).
-It supports custom use cases like academic summarization, code reviews, startup validation, and document summarization — all through a clean Streamlit UI and backend agent orchestration.
+It supports custom use cases, such as academic summarization, code reviews, startup validation, and document summarization — all through a clean Streamlit UI and backend agent orchestration.

 ---